What is an administrative assistant?

 Build a professional network

 Connecting with professionals in the field can provide valuable career opportunities and advice.
-Consider participating in relevant professional associations and networks such as:
+Consider joining:

 - International Association of Administrative Professionals (IAAP)